Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Introduction

 A more promising class of passive damping forces and torques is explicitly velocity-dependent mechanisms~\cite{Rafat:2022aa,Mackintosh:2024aa,Lin:2024aa}.
 Mechanical damping sourced from internal damped modes in sails can strongly diminish oscillations and velocities concurrently~\cite{Rafat:2022aa}, but is challenging to implement in nanometer-thin membranes.
 Recent work developed a relativistic-wave model to find the optical forces upon a lightsail illuminated by a plane wave~\cite{Lin:2024aa}.
 The authors found that velocity-dependent relativistic aberration~\cite{Einstein:1905aa} creates damping forces when combined with fine-tuned diffraction gratings.
-Prior work found that damping torques can be generated by the differential relativistic Doppler shift between different parts of the sail.
-However, this effect was only explored for a V-shaped-mirror sail~\cite{Mackintosh:2024aa}: a sail comprising two perfect plane mirrors joined symmetrically at an angle and propelled by a hollow-intensity beam (to provide restoring forces).
+Prior work found that damping torques can be generated by the differential relativistic Doppler shift between different parts of the sail~\cite{Mackintosh:2024aa}, but this effect was only explored for a V-shaped-mirror sail [Fig.~\ref{fig:enhance}(a)].
 Such a geometry is unrealistic in practice, but useful to demonstrate the principles of damping and as a damping benchmark.
 A frequency-dependent optical response was expected to amplify this damping torque, but no detailed investigation was conducted~\cite{Lin:2024aa}.

 In this work, we present the first comprehensive two-dimensional (2D) model for lightsail dynamics in the relativistic regime.
 The analysis includes the complete set of dynamical effects comprising: the relativistic damping forces and damping torques~\cite{Mackintosh:2024aa,Lin:2024aa}; restoring torques and; restoring forces arising from a finite-width Gaussian laser beam~\cite{Ilic:2019aa,Salary:2020aa}.
 In this manner, we account for translational and rotational degrees of freedom and their mutual coupling.
 Moreover, we harness diffraction-grating dispersion to enhance the damping by orders of magnitude over narrow wavelength bands.
 Thus, we present the first realistic, 2D lightsail analysis with nanostructure-enhanced asymptotic stability embedded passively within the sail design.